Read more about the National Park Service Update

 Skijoring in Wyoming: What Is It & Where Can You Watch?

 Rodeo may be Wyoming’s official sport, but skijoring is the state’s unofficial winter sport.
 It is a uniquely Western athletic and cultural phenomenon, sometimes called “cowboy skiing” by fans nationwide.
-But what is skijoring?
-Where can you watch this unique sport (or even participate in it…
+Equal parts rodeo and alpine skiing, this adrenaline-pumping sport combines horsepower…

 Read More